On This Page

 • You have at least one supported LLM account, with:

 • A deployment identifier (such as the Deployment URL).
+Not required for Amazon Bedrock.

 Open AI Settings